You are using an outdated browser. Please upgrade your browser to improve your experience.

 When retiring early due to a health condition that shortens your life expectancy, you could also be entitled to receive an enhanced annuity.
 This is sometimes called an 'impaired life annuity'.
 In this case, the income from your pension will be higher to account for the fact that your life expectancy is lower.

 It’s worth checking whether your condition entitles you to an enhanced annuity.
-Many different health conditions mean that you can draw a larger income for your pension, as well as certain lifestyle factors like being a smoker.
+Many different health conditions mean you can draw a larger income for your pension, as well as certain lifestyle factors like being a smoker.
 Your pension provider will be able to confirm if an impaired life annuity is possible in your case.

 Check that you can afford to retire early